SelfCareMap

 💡 Pro Tips for Best Results

-• Avoid sun exposure for at least a week before and after — your skin will be extra sensitive.
+• Avoid sun exposure for at least a week before and after your appointment.
+Your skin will be extra sensitive to UV rays, and sun exposure during the peeling phase can actually cause new pigmentation to form.

-• For optimal results, a series of 3 peels spaced 4–6 weeks apart is often recommended — especially for stubborn concerns like melasma or deep acne scarring.
+• For optimal results, a series of 3 peels spaced 4 to 6 weeks apart is often recommended.
+This is especially true for stubborn concerns like deep melasma or acne scarring, as repeated treatments build a cumulative effect.

-• Always consult a licensed provider — VI Peels are medical-grade and should only be administered by trained professionals (dermatologists, NPs, PAs, or licensed aestheticians under medical supervision).
+• Always consult a licensed provider.
+VI Peels are medical grade and should only be administered by trained professionals such as dermatologists, nurse practitioners, physician assistants, or licensed aestheticians under medical supervision.

 🌿 The Verdict: Is It Worth It?

-If you’re looking for a safe, effective, minimally invasive way to refresh your skin — whether you’re fighting dullness, acne, sun damage, or early aging — the VI Peel is one of the most trusted tools in modern aesthetic dermatology.
-It delivers noticeable results with minimal disruption, making it ideal for busy lifestyles and those who want real change without the drama.
+If you are looking for a safe, effective, and minimally invasive way to refresh your skin, the VI Peel is an excellent choice.
+Whether you are fighting dullness, acne, sun damage, or early signs of aging, it is one of the most trusted tools in modern aesthetic dermatology.
+It delivers noticeable results with minimal disruption to your schedule, making it ideal for busy lifestyles and those who want real change without the drama of a long recovery.

-Bottom Line: The VI Peel isn’t just a peel — it’s a skin transformation.
-And if you’re ready to glow from within, it might just be your new favorite skincare secret.
+Bottom Line: The VI Peel is not just a peel, it is a skin transformation.
+If you are ready to glow from within, it might just be your new favorite skincare secret.

 Have you tried a VI Peel?
-Share your experience in the comments below — or book a consultation with your local skincare pro to see if it’s right for you!
+Share your experience in the comments below, or book a consultation with your local skincare pro to see if it is right for you!

-Refresh Category: Because your skin deserves a reset — not a overhaul.
+Refresh Category: Because your skin deserves a reset, not an overhaul.